Albert Ballin: World War I

-Ballin acted as mediator between the Great Britain and the German Empire in the tense years prior to the outbreak of World War I. Terrified that he would lose his ships in the event of naval hostilities, Ballin attempted to broker a deal whereby Britain and Germany would continue to race one another in passenger liners but desist in their attempts to best one another's naval fleets.
-Working with his close friend the British financier Ernest Cassel, they convince the governments in London and Berlin to negotiate a solution to the naval arms race through the Haldane Mission of 1912.
+Ballin acted as mediator between Great Britain and the German Empire in the tense years prior to the outbreak of World War I. Terrified that he would lose his ships in the event of naval hostilities, Ballin attempted to broker a deal whereby Britain and Germany would continue to race one another in passenger liners but desist in their attempts to best one another's naval fleets.
+Working with his close friend the British financier Ernest Cassel, they convinced the governments in London and Berlin to negotiate a solution to the naval arms race through the Haldane Mission of 1912.
 Unfortunately it was a failure.
 Consequently, the outbreak of war deeply disillusioned him.
+Following U.21's sinking of the British ships Malachite and Primo in November 1914, Ballin advocated for unrestricted submarine warfare by German U-boats to blockade Britain's sea lines of communication.
 Many of the Hamburg-America Line's ships were lost or suffered considerable damage during the hostilities.